Samatha Meditation to Develop Concentration and Serenity for a Chaotic World / Concentration Meditation Events (Daylongs and Retreats up to 14 days)

 Samatha & Vipassana In Harmony

 Samatha (concentration and serenity meditation) and Vipassana (insight meditation) are two of the foundational practices of both Theravadan and Tibetan Buddhism.
 Many people practice one or the other, or both, but how they can work together in harmony in our practice (and off-the-cushion) is not often discussed.
 Join Tina to learn more about each of the practices, what each of them is cultivating in our consciousness, and how they complement each other harmoniously.
-There will be a meditation with instructions, a talks, and periods of Q&A.
+There will be meditation with instructions for both practices, dharma talks with Q&As, and group and/or individual interviews with the teacher.
+No prior experience in either practice is required.

 Focused Attention Stress Reduction Daylong (FASR)